-The zoning enforcement officer may reduce the minimum standards for residential properties within ECD target areas as specified in Section 23.28.
+The zoning enforcement officer may reduce the minimum standards for residential properties within ECD target areas as specified in Section 23.27.07.

-(Added May 29, 2001, ZA01-05-01)

 Chapter 7 RR—RURAL RESIDENTIAL DISTRICT

 Section 7.01.
 Intent.

 This district is established in recognition of the existence of substantial areas of the county presently committed to a form of development which is characterized by rural nonfarm uses.
 The intent of this district is to encourage the development of rural areas in a coordinated and orderly manner.
 This district is also intended to protect the use of land adjoining roads passing through rural portions of the county against strip development which can lead to traffic congestion and traffic hazards.
 District regulations are designed to permit only those land uses which are compatible with existing and future rural, nonfarm, residential uses.